runawayhorse001/statspy/README.md

 # StatsPy

-This is my statistics python library: https://runawayhorse001.github.io/statspy.
+This is my statistics python library repositories.
+The ``API`` can be found at: https://runawayhorse001.github.io/statspy.
 If you want to colne and install it, you can use

 - clone